kevinzakka/learn-linalg/notes.md

 - aligning 2 images
 - unblur using deconvolution

+#### Image Alignment

 Imagine 2 photographs of the same scene.
 In the image alignment task, we mark a number of points x (x1, x2) and y (y1, y2) such that x in image 1 corresponds to y in image 2.
 Since we are bound to make mistakes, it's better to oversample the number of necessary pairs (x, y).

 A reasonable assumption is that there exists some A and a translation vector b such that y = Ax + b.
 Essentially, an affine transformation has been applied on image 1 to produce image 2.

 The unknowns are thus A and b.
 To solve for them, we can minimize the square of [(Ax + b) - y].

-Thus, we can solve for A and b and then do A^-1(y - b) to realign the image.
 Since we have oversampled our number of points, A will be overdetermined.

-y = crooked
-x = reference
+Applications include:

+- align images that were taken at different times or with different sensors
+- correct images for lens distortion
+- correct effects of camera orientation